SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Changing_the_name_of_a_DMA.md

 1. Fill in the new name in the *Name* field and click *Apply*.

-1. Optionally you can trigger a reboot of the Agents via the checkbox in the confirmation popup

    > [!NOTE]
-> Depending on the configured mode, changing the name via Cube will update the server name as well and will require a reboot.
+   > Depending on whether [an alias is configured in DataMiner.xml](#configuring-an-alias-in-dataminerxml), a reboot may be required after this step.
+If no alias is not configured, changing the name via Cube will update the server name, which requires a reboot.
+You can trigger a reboot via the checkbox in the confirmation dialog.